geerlingguy/ansible-role-packer-debian/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-packer-debian.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-packer-debian)

-This role configures Debian/Ubuntu (either minimal or full install) in preparation for it to be packaged as part of a .box file for Vagrant/VirtualBox deployment using [Packer](http://www.packer.io/).
+This role configures Debian/Ubuntu (either minimal or full install) in preparation for it to be packaged as part of a .box file for Vagrant/VirtualBox or Vagrant/Vmware_desktop deployment using [Packer](http://www.packer.io/).

-The role may be made more flexible in the future, so it could work with other Linux flavors and/or other Packer builders besides VirtualBox, but I'm currently only focused on VirtualBox, since the main use case right now is developer VMs.

 ## Requirements

-Prior to running this role via Packer, you need to make sure Ansible is installed via a shell provisioner, and that preliminary VM configuration (like adding a vagrant user to the appropriate group and the sudoers file) is complete, generally by using a Kickstart installation file (e.g. `ks.cfg`) with Packer.
+Prior to running this role via Packer, you need to make sure Ansible is installed via a shell provisioner, and that preliminary VM configuration (like adding a vagrant user to the appropriate group and the sudoers file) is complete, generally by using a Kickstart installation file (e.g. `ks.cfg`) or [preseeding method](https://help.ubuntu.com/lts/installation-guide/s390x/apbs02.html) with Packer.
 An example array of provisioners for your Packer .json template would be something like:

 ```json